 Also Boughts are another.
-Although as I explained last week, it’s not Also Boughts which are important, as much as the connections between products which they represent.
+Although as I explained elsewhere, it’s not Also Boughts which are important, as much as the connections between products they represent.
 Either way, that system of mapping connections between products has been informing recommendations to Amazon customers since before A9 ever existed.

 And it uses an algorithm or two, as you might imagine.